lukebennett2/portfolio/src/content/blog/border-to-hel.md

 ## What Actually Mattered

 The blisters fade.
-The run stats get forgotten.
-But what sticks with me is the way the team moved together—steadily, selflessly, a little broken, but never stopping.
-We passed the baton over and over with quiet reliability.
+The stats get forgotten.
+But what sticks is how we moved together—steadily, selflessly, a little broken, but never stopping.

+We passed the baton over and over, quietly and reliably.
 No heroics.
 No ego.
 Just six people who decided to keep going.

 I still wear the race shirt.
-It’s ugly as hell.
+It’s hideous.
 But it reminds me what happens when you say yes to something slightly unhinged, surround yourself with good people, and keep moving—blisters, pierogi, and all.